norkos/account-management/README.md

 #### Data model
 <img src="doc/data.JPG" height="300"></img>
 - Agent e-mail is unique among all Agents from all Accounts
+- Account e-mail is unique among all others Accounts

 ### What is used here?
 - FastAPI